Updated: February 14, 2019

 For its work CCV has to comply with the following legislation:

 - EU General Data Protection Regulation (“GDPR”, Algemene Verordening Gegevensbescherming, AVG)

 - Act on Financial Supervision (Wet op het financieel toezicht, WFT)

 - Act on the prevention of Money Laundering and Terrorist Financing (Wet ter voorkoming van Witwassen en Financieren van Terrorsime, WWFT)

 - General Data Protection Regulation Implementing Act (Uitvoeringswet Algemene Verordening Gegevensbescherming, UAVG)

-Our operational processes are set up in full conformity with the stringent requirements of each of these pieces of legislation.
-We have also put in place robust measures to protect data traffic.
-That is how we ensure your and your customers’ privacy.
+CCV’s operational processes are set up to ensure full compliance with the stringent requirements of each of the above-mentioned laws.
+In addition to this, we took technical and organisational measures to protect the transfer of data and data traffic and to ensure the safety of your and your customers’ privacy.